Joe Kort

 Joe Kort (born 1963) is an American psychotherapist, clinical social worker, board-certified clinical sexologist, author, lecturer and facilitator of therapeutic workshops.
 He works as Clinical Director and founder of The Center for Relationship and Sexual Health in Royal Oak, Michigan.
-Kort also was appointed co-director of Modern Sex Therapy Institutes providing Sex Therapy Certifications and a Ph.D. in Clinical Sexology.

-Kort established his private practice in 1985m specializing in LGBTQIA Affirmative Therapy, mixed-orientation marriages and relationships, male sexual fluidity issues, sexual addiction, sexual abuse, and Imago Relationship Therapy.
+Kort established his private practice in 1985, specializing in LGBTQIA Affirmative Therapy, mixed-orientation marriages and relationships, male sexual fluidity issues, sexual addiction, sexual abuse, and Imago Relationship Therapy.

 His work also focuses on out-of-control sexual behaviors (OCSB)/sex addiction, Relationship Problems and Marital Conflict, Sex Therapy, and Sexual Identity Concerns, Depression, Anxiety and Post Traumatic Stress Disorder.
 He also is trained in EMDR (Eye Movement Desensitization Reprocessing).

 He is the author of four books and numerous journal and magazine articles.
 He is also the host of “Smart Sex, Smart Love,” a podcast series (www.smartsexsmartlove.com).

 His practice is located in Royal Oak, Michigan.
 He works with clients from all over the Metro Detroit area.
 Kort also conducts long-distance coaching and consultation.